 Heather P. Maio, PsyD is a licensed psychologist who serves as Assistant Vice President of Clinical Services for The Renfrew Centers and Clinical Director of The Renfrew Center of Florida.
-Dr. Maio received her B.S. in psychology from Florida Atlantic University and her PsyD in clinical psychology from Nova Southeastern University in Fort Lauderdale, Florida.
+Dr. Maio received her B.S. in Psychology from Florida Atlantic University and her PsyD in Clinical Psychology from Nova Southeastern University in Fort Lauderdale, Florida.
 She completed her Pre-Doctoral Residency at the University of Massachusetts Medical School, Worchester State Hospital, and her Post-Doctoral Residency at The Renfrew Center of Florida (specializing in the treatment of eating disorders and their co-morbid pathologies).
-Dr. Maio has extensive experience working with adolescents, adults, couples and families.
-Her special interests include the treatment of eating disorders, substance abuse, relationship issues, women’s issues and Motivational Interviewing.
+Dr. Maio has extensive experience working with adolescents, adults, couples, and families.
+Her special interests include the treatment of eating disorders, substance use, relationship issues, women’s issues, and Motivational Interviewing.
 Dr. Maio maintains a private practice in Boca Raton, Florida, and presents trainings and webcasts frequently on eating disorders and related topics including the need for eating disorder awareness and advocacy for access to treatment.

 Jodi Krumholz, RD, LDN is Director of Nutrition at The Renfrew Center of Florida.
 She has been with Renfrew since 1997, received her undergraduate degree at the University of Wisconsin and participated in a coordinated undergraduate dietetics program.
 Mrs. Krumholz was featured in the HBO documentary Thin.
-She has also presented several times at the annual Renfrew conference in Philadelphia as well as to professionals in her community.
-Jodi Krumholz has spoken on various ED topics for the local media throughout her time at Renfrew, including a recent segment on eating disorders in the orthodox population.
+She has also presented several times at the annual Renfrew Center Foundation onference in Philadelphia as well as to professionals in her community.
+Jodi Krumholz has spoken on various eating disorder topics for the local media throughout her time at Renfrew, including a recent segment on eating disorders in the Orthodox population.
 Jodi now utilizes webinars as another tool to educate professionals on eating disorders.

 Where: The Renfrew Center of Florida